 USEF Rule DR120.1 and DR120.5: Hats and Helmets

 "and protective headgear as defined in DR120.5 and in compliance with GR801."
 Article 5 adds, "At any time while mounted on the competition grounds, all riders under age 18, all riders while on horses competing in national level tests, all riders competing in Para-Equestrian tests, and all riders while on non-competing horses, must wear protective headgear as defined by this rule and otherwise in compliance with GR801.
 When a horse is competing in both national and FEI levels or tests (e.g. Fourth Level and PSG), the rider must wear protective headgear at all times when mounted on that horse on the competition grounds and during all tests.
 Any rider violating this rule at any time must immediately be prohibited from further riding until such headgear is properly in place.
 Any other exhibitor may wear protective headgear at any level of competition without penalty from the judge.
 Protective headgear is defined as a riding helmet which meets or exceeds ASTM (American Society for Testing and Materials)/SEI (Safety Equipment Institute) standards for equestrian use and carries the SEI tag.
 The harness must be secured and properly fitted."

-While you're selecting your show headgear, remember that your hair must be neat.
+While you're selecting your dressage show attire and headgear, remember that your hair must be neat.
 Except for very young riders who may wear braids or pony tails, long hair should be contained in a hairnet and/or fashioned into a bun.
 Short hair that cannot be tied back should also be contained in a hairnet to prevent distracting flyaway strands.